paymanghasemi/Bi-objective-Mixed-Integer-Linear-Programming-Instances/README.md

 # Bi-objective Mixed Integer Linear Programming Instances
-Set of solved instances using BOMILP-Branch&Bound-Maximum-Miltilplicative-Programming.cpp
+Set of solved instances using BOMILP-MMP.cpp
 # Instances
 We generated two sets of instances each with 80 randomly generated instances.
 In both sets, 50% of all the variables are constinuous.
 However in mixed-integer set, there is no binary variables, i.e. half of the variables are continuous and the other half are integers.
 In mixed-binary set, there is no integer variables, i.e. half of the variables are continuous and the rest are binaries.
 The problems are as follows,